Whizfolders

 WhizFolders is an organizer and outliner for managing notes on Microsoft Windows.
-WhizFolders has been around since 1998.
+WhizFolders has been around since 1998 but is now discontinued.
 Its predecessor WhizNote, a plain text notes organizer, was released in CompuServe forums in 1993.

-WhizFolders allows to manage your information in two-panes--the left pane being a hierarchical list of note titles and the right-pane contains the detail or text of the selected note in the list.
+WhizFolders allows to manage your information in two-panes—the left pane being a hierarchical list of note titles and the right-pane contains the detail or text of the selected note in the list.
 The notes can be merged when copying to the clipboard, or when exporting or printing.
 A boolean search for information is available.
 Keyword tags can also be assigned to the notes to find them even when the actual tag is absent in their text.

 A freeware viewer is separately available to read WhizFolder files.